interlay/interlay.github.io/docs/vault/guide.md

 ?> Synchronizing the BTC testnet takes about 30 GB of storage and takes a couple of hours depending on your internet connection.

-Since the vault does not require a Bitcoin node with all the data and to reduce hardware requirements, you can start Bitcoin with the following [optimizations](https://bitcoin.org/en/full-node#what-is-a-full-node):
+Since the Vault does not require a Bitcoin node with all the data and to reduce hardware requirements, you can start Bitcoin with the following [optimizations](https://bitcoin.org/en/full-node#what-is-a-full-node):

 ```shell
 bitcoind -testnet -server -par=1 -maxuploadtarget=200 -blocksonly -rpcuser=rpcuser -rpcpassword=rpcpassword -fallbackfee=0.0002